MLB reaches labor deal agreement with players union and Opening Day is set for April 7 - KESQ

 The Major League Baseball season will begin April 7 after the league and the players union on Thursday reached a tentative deal on a new collective bargaining agreement, according to a source with knowledge of the situation.

 Owners are scheduled to vote on the deal at 6 p.m.
-ET, the source said, and spring training camps should open Sunday.
+ET, the source said, and spring training camps should open Sunday, ending a nearly 100-day lockout.

+The deal was agreed to by the union’s executive board, which comprises 30 player representatives and eight executive subcommittee members.

 The prior collective bargaining agreement — which determines players’ terms and conditions of employment — expired in December and owners of the league’s 30 franchises then locked out players.